kenzie/Kudos/README.md

 ## Notification

-Any match will be notified on as an email or direct message to the watching user.
+Any match will be notified on as an email to the signed up user.

 ## Reference Docs